AmandaBoatswain/McHacks2020/README.md

 TO RUN

 Download all the files from the zip folder.
-Open a terminal and cd to the project folder
+Open a terminal and cd to the project folder.
 Run $ python grocery_web_app.py to start the program.
 Go to: http://localhost:5000/ and test the app!

+More info on this app and its contributors can be found on our devpost page: https://devpost.com/software/i-better-munch-it-ibm